Ananda Washington is Comprised of Five Separate Organizations and Has Members Throughout the Region and State.

 Owned by members, whether resident or nonresident, and leased to Ananda, Ananda Community of Lynnwood hosts many events throughout the year.
 One, most notable, is the popular Summer Solstice Open House.
 This features other local intentional communities and has fair-like booths from Ananda enterprises and others from around the Sound.

 Bothell Meditation Temple

 With the seed of a generous donation in the year 2000, we were eventually able to build the meditation temple and move our center to Bothell.
 We still conduct classes and Sunday meditations in Seattle at the East West Bookshop.

 Now, recently, we’ve completed the development of the site with the opening of the Institute of Living Yoga’s Yoga Hall!
 Here we can also hold our festive holiday banquets even as the hall is used daily for yoga and other classes.

-During the years since 2000, Ananda members, in cooperation with the spiritual directors of Ananda Washington (Nayaswamis Hriman and Padma McGilloway), have started a Living Wisdom School in Lynnwood and a supporting thrift store nearby called Living Wisely Thrift & Gift, and Ananda Farms Camano Island.
-We have six locations in all to host the joyfully thriving “community” of Ananda devotees and friends serving the public.
+During the years since 2000, Ananda members, in cooperation with the spiritual directors of Ananda Washington (Nayaswamis Hriman and Padma McGilloway), have founded Living Wisely Thrift & Gift, a thrift store supporting Ananda’s educational outreach, and Ananda Farms Camano Island.
+We have five locations in all to host the joyfully thriving “community” of Ananda devotees and friends serving the public.